MicrosoftDocs/fabric-docs/docs/data-factory/connector-mysql-database-overview.md

 | **Copy activity (source/-)** | None <br>On-premises | Basic |
 | **Lookup activity** | None <br>On-premises | Basic |

-To learn more about the copy activity configuration for MySQL database in Data pipeline, go to [Configure in a data pipeline copy activity](connector-mysql-database-copy-activity.md).
+To learn more about the copy activity configuration for MySQL database in Data pipeline, go to [Configure in a Data pipeline copy activity](connector-mysql-database-copy-activity.md).